joeornstein/fuzzylink/README.md

 <!-- badges: end -->

-The goal of the `fuzzylink` package is to allow users to merge datasets with non-exact matches on key identifying variables.
+The goal of the `fuzzylink` package is to allow users to merge datasets with non-exact matches on a key identifying variable.
 Suppose, for example, you have the following two datasets:

 ``` r